 Electric vans currently available in Australia

 Enough of the talking already!
-Here are the electric vans that are currently available in Australia.
+Here are the EV vans that are currently available in Australia.

 Mercedes-Benz eVito Panel Van